Out of School Hours Care (OSHC) – Youth Leadership Victoria

 - Tuesday afternoons 3:00pm – 3:45pm

 Alternatively you can download and print the order form and follow the Order Form Instructions.

 - Indicate quantity of items required and total cost.

-- Deposit form and payment in the Payment Box at the office.
+- Deposit form and payment at the office.

 - Your order will be completed within one week (excepting unavoidable delays).